aderbalfarias/snippet/Random/TechnicalInterview.md

 - **DELETE**, Delete data.
 - **TRACE**, Performs a message loop-back test along the path to the target resource.
 - **OPTIONS**, Used to describe the communication options for the target resource.
-- **CONNECT**, Estabilishes tunnels.
+- **CONNECT**, Establishes tunnels.
 Proxy server to tunnel the TCP connection to the desired destination.
 - **PATCH**, Making partial changes to an existing resource.

-#### What are the advantages of ASP.NET Core over ASP.NET?
-There are following advantages of ASP.NET Core over ASP.NET :
-- It is cross-platform, so it can be run on Windows, Linux, and Mac.
-- There is no dependency on framework installation because all the required dependencies are ship with our application.
-- ASP.NET Core can handle more request than the ASP.NET.
-- Multiple deployment options available with ASP.NET Core.

 #### Explain constraints on type parameters?
 Constraints inform the compiler about the capabilities a type argument must have.
 Without any constraints, the type argument could be any type.
 Constraints are specified by using the ```where``` contextual keyword.
 The following table lists the various types of constraints: